 Q. Is there a Homeowners Association at Lost Run Farm?

 A.Yes, there is a Homeowners Association at Lost Run Farm.
 Because the roadways inside Lost Run Farm are privately owned by the Association, the Association dues will provide for snow removal and maintenance of all roadways in Lost Run Farm.
 Also included are all insurance expenses and all aspects of landscape maintenance of the common areas.
-The annual dues are currently $6,000 per home site.
+The annual dues for 2020 are $9,350 per home site.

 Q. Is there a list of builders we must use if we purchase a home site in Lost Run Farm?

 A. No, Lost Run Farm welcomes all quality custom builders.
 To maintain the beauty of the community, however, all building plans, landscape plans and site plans must be approved prior to the start of home construction by the Architectural Review Board.

 Q. Is there a time requirement to start construction at Lost Run Farm once you purchase a home site?